- Caloric restriction in the long-term is a poor choice for weight loss; it is much better to do time-restricted eating (fasting).

 Yup, we have reserves for our willpower!
 Some studies suggest that our amount of willpower in a given day is a real thing, and it’s limited.
 Every time you exercise a bit of willpower, you drain your reserves8.
 There is nothing worse for your willpower reserves than caloric restriction!
 There was a study in the year 2000, which showed that students who had to refuse tempting snacks and/or control their emotional expressions to food stimuli lacked willpower in subsequent tasks9.

-Now, let’s talking about fasting
+Now, let’s talk about fasting

 Now, I will delve further into fasting vs. calorie restriction and discuss which one works!
 You’ve probably already guessed it!
 Yup, fasting.
 Fasting(time-restricted eating) is very effective for weight loss and much more straightforward than caloric restriction.
 It also doesn’t deplete the willpower reserves!
 When you fast, you put your body into ketosis but eating meals in a small amount of time.
 Ketosis means that your hunger pangs will decrease, and temptation during the fast will go away.